What’s the Difference Between Condensed and Evaporated Milk?

 More About Condensed Milk

-You won't see any products labeled as unsweetened condensed milk, since that's essentially evaporated milk.
+You won’t see any products labeled as unsweetened condensed milk, as that’s essentially evaporated milk.

 Recipes with Condensed Milk

 More About Evaporated Milk

 Similar to condensed milk, and as the name implies, evaporated milk is also made by heating milk until about 60 percent of its water content has evaporated.
 It is then homogenized, packaged, and sterilized.

 The result is a dense, creamy, ultra-concentrated milk that can be canned and stored for several months.
 The high heat used in processing also adds a slightly caramelized flavor and darker color than regular milk.

 There are skim, low-fat, and whole milk varieties of evaporated milk.

 Evaporated milk is used in dishes that seek a creamy texture, but not necessarily any added sweetness.
 It’s used in both sweet and savory recipes.

 Can You Substitute Evaporated Milk for Condensed Milk?